 - 1. Object Dictionary editor GUI.
-WxPython Model-View-Controler based GUI, that help a lot in generating object dictionary source code for each node. - A configure script, that let you chose compile time options such as target CPU/HOST, CAN and TIMER drivers.
-This script has not been generated with autoconf, it has been made keeping micro-controller target in mind.
+WxPython Model-View-Controler based GUI, that help a lot is generating object dictionary source code for each node. - 2.
+A configure script, that let you chose compile time options such as target CPU/HOST, CAN and TIMER drivers.

+This script have not been generated with autoconf, it have been made keeping micro-controller target in mind.